 Social Security in Canada

-Statutory Costs in Canada
+Statutory Employer Costs in Canada

 What Benefits are guaranteed in Canada?

-• Working hours – The Labor Code stipulates 40 hours a week.
-Working hours, with a maximum of 48 in a week, can be averaged over a period of time
+Working hours: The Labor Code stipulates 40 hours a week.
+Working hours, with a maximum of 48 in a week, can be averaged over a period of time.

-To qualify for unemployment benefit the employee must have lost their job through no fault of their own, have been without pay for seven consecutive days in the previous 52 weeks, have worked the required insurable employment hours in the previous 52 weeks or since the start of a previous claim under Employment Insurance (EI).
+Unemployment Benefit: To qualify for unemployment benefit the employee must have lost their job through no fault of their own, have been without pay for seven consecutive days in the previous 52 weeks, have worked the required insurable employment hours in the previous 52 weeks or since the start of a previous claim under Employment Insurance (EI).

-Since January 1 2021, CAD56,300 annually and CAD595 per week are the maximum insurable amounts.
+Since January 1, 2021, CAD 56,300 (US$45,600) annually and CAD595 (US$478) per week are the maximum insurable amounts.
 Generally, EI benefits are calculated at 55% of weekly earnings up to the maximum amounts.

 Health Insurance and other Benefits in Canada